open-ephys/onix-docs/source/Resources/downloads.rst

 .. _riffa_driver_download:

-RIFFA PCIe Device Driver
+RIFFA PCIe Driver
 ----------------------------------------------

-.. note:: Please see :ref:`Install Device Driver <install_riffa>`
+.. note:: Please see :ref:`Install RIFFA PCIe Driver <install_riffa>`
     for instructions on how to use this file.
 When using mac or linux, you will need to compile from `source
     <https://github.com/open-ephys/liboni>`__.